-The Reference State (1) transitions to the Invaded State (3) when aggressive perennial grasses or noxious weeds invade the Reference State (1).
+The Reference State (1) transitions to the Invaded State (2) when aggressive perennial grasses or noxious weeds invade.
 The most common concerns are introduced bluegrasses and smooth brome, which are widespread invasive species in the northern Great Plains (Toledo et al., 2014).
 Decreased vigor of native species may be one factor that increases susceptibility to invasion.
-Studies have also shown that exclusion of grazing and fire favors invasive bluegrass species (DeKeyser et al., 2013).
-In addition, other rangeland health attributes, such as reproductive capacity of native grasses and soil quality, have been substantially altered from the Reference State (1).
+Studies have also shown that exclusion of grazing and fire favors invasive bluegrass species (Dekayser et al., 2013).
+In addition, other rangeland health attributes, such as reproductive capacity of native grasses and soil quality, have been substantially altered from the Reference State.